ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 Since the upper loadcell joint is located rather high, a SFU1610 spindle with 10mm pitch was selected to allow fast pedal movement.
 Lower pitch spindle could provide more torque and thus axial force but at the cost of reduced movement speed.
 Also, the SFU1610 spindle typically emmits less noise and feel smother than 1605 spindles.

+The linked linear guide was selected, since it has 30mm M4 bold pattern, which works perfectly fine with the SK12 blocks (32mm spacing, 6mm holes).
+100mm stroke length is more than needed.
+75mm or even 50mm might be sufficient for some users.
+Alternatively [these](https://jlcmc.com/product/s/B16/BQD-JKK60/steel-linear-module-kk60-series#selection-tab) linear guides are really nice too and even can be ordered with covers, but are more expensive and use 30mm M5 bold pattern which cannot be used out of the box with the SK12 blocks.

 The loadcell joints are from off-the-shelf SK12 shaft supports.
 They are easy to source, reasonably cheap and therefore a good buyout option.
 Since they are made from matel, they are likely stronger than your bones.